Drużbart: Rules

 The following outline of the rules is based on Gołębiowski (1831) and Stary Gracz (1888).
 The 1930 rules by Wytrawny Gracz are largely a reprint of the 1888 rules.

 A 32- or 36-card German-suited, Polish pattern pack was used.
+Gołębiowski uses 36 cards; Stary Gracz omits the 10s.

 The aim is to win the most tricks and achieve certain feats.
-Four players form two teams of two with partners sitting opposite one another and sharing a common trick pile.
+Four players form two teams of two (having drawn cards to decide partnerships - Gracz), with partners sitting opposite one another and sharing a common trick pile.
 There are no trumps and, at each card rank (excepting matadors and duds), suits have the following order of precedence: Acorns, Leaves, Hearts, and Bells.
-The dealer deals 9 cards to each player, presumably clockwise and in packets of three, but the sources are silent on the exact procedure.
+The dealer (the one who drew the lowest card - Gracz) deals 9 cards (8 cards - Gracz) to each player, presumably clockwise and in packets of three, but the sources are silent on the exact procedure.

 Forehand leads with any card.
 Players need not follow suit, but must head the trick to win it.
-Sevens are unbeatable when led, but otherwise worthless and cannot beat any other card.
+Sevens are unbeatable when led (variation: except by the matadors – Gracz), but otherwise worthless and cannot beat any other card.
 Eights, Tens, and Kings are of no value, with the exception of those that are matadors.

 The player who has played the highest card wins the trick and leads to the next.
 If four duds are played, the player who led the first dud wins the trick and leads to the next.
 Nine tricks are played and there are penalties for losing four tricks in a row, losing the first five tricks or losing all nine.